Let's go through some composting methods, their different speeds and the pros and cons of each below:

 This hay composting method was shared by Ruth Stout.
 When asked how much hay to add, she answered:

-Sweet and simple.
+Well, sweet and simple that is.
 This application can be seen in other parts of the world like in Japan.
 When they are done threshing their wheat or barley plants, they cover the soil with the straws, giving a part of the Earth back to the Earth, where it belongs.

 - No-work composting